kamilogluipek/dsa210project/README.md

 - Bad Weather: Rainy (1), Cloudy (2), Snowy (3), and Foggy (4)
 - Good Weather: Sunny (0)

-Currently, the dataset includes a single weather related feature based on condition labels such as sunny, rainy, cloudy, foggy and snowy.
-However, this may not provide enough variance for machine learning applications.
+The dataset included a single weather related feature based on condition labels such as sunny, rainy, cloudy, foggy and snowy.
+However, this would not provide enough variance for machine learning applications.
 Therefore, I enriched the dataset by fetching average daily temperature and average daily humidity and integrating them into the dataset in the next step.
 These additional features will allow me to do better pattern recognition and predictive modeling in the future.

 # Project Plan
 1. Gather all the data needed.